-We have audited, in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the modified cash basis financial statements of the Department of Natural Resources and Environmental Control Hazardous Substance Cleanup Fund of the State of Delaware (the "Fund"), as of and for the year ended June 30, 2014, and the related notes to the financial statements - modified cash basis, which collectively comprise the Fund's basic financial statements - modified cash basis, and have issued our report thereon dated February 2, 2015.
+We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the modified cash basis financial statements of the Department of Natural Resources and Environmental Control Hazardous Substance Cleanup Fund of the State of Delaware (the "Fund'), as of and for the year ended June 30, 2016, and the related notes to the financial statements, which collectively comprise the Fund's basic financial statements - modified cash basis, and have issued our report thereon dated December 13, 2016.

-Internal Control Over Financial Reporting
+Internal Control over Financial Reporting

 In planning and performing our audit of the financial statements - modified cash basis, we considered the Fund's internal control over financial reporting (internal control) to determine the audit procedures that are appropriate in the circumstances for the purpose of expressing our opinion on the financial statements - modified cash basis, but not for the purpose of expressing an opinion on the effectiveness of the Fund's internal control.
-Accordingly, we do not express an opinion on the effectiveness of the Fund's internal control.